robintsunny/StudyGuideNotes/misc.md

 designing for mobile before designing for desktop or any other device

 ### In which order do the React Lifecycle methods (including the optional ones) run?
+componentWillMount
+componentDidMount
+componentWillReceiveProps
+shouldComponentUpdate
+componentWillUpdate
+componentDidUpdate
+componentWillUnmount

- In which lyfecycle methods should you make asynchronous fetches for data?
+### In which lyfecycle methods should you make asynchronous fetches for data?
+componentDidMount

- In which lyfecycle methods can you call setState?
+### In which lyfecycle methods can you call setState?
+componentDidMount
+componentWillReceiveProps
+componentDidUpdate

+### Give one explanation for why we have to make AJAX requests in componentDidMount
+You can’t guarantee the AJAX request won’t resolve before the component mounts.
+If it did, that would mean that you’d be trying to setState on an unmounted component, which not only won’t work, but React will yell at you for.
+Doing AJAX in componentDidMount will guarantee that there’s a component to update.